 DIRECTV—The cheapest satellite option for watching March Madness

 No matter which channel package you choose with DIRECTV, it’ll have all the channels you need for March Madness.
-DIRECTV has a super inexpensive channel package, the SELECT© package, that costs only $35 a month for the first year of your contract.
-That’s almost as good a deal as whichever team gets Zion Williamson on a rookie contract in the NBA.
+DIRECTV’s SELECT© package is a great sports option and only costs $60 a month for the first year of your contract.

 So if you’re looking for the cheapest satellite option for watching the NCAA Tournament, look no further.
 But you should probably do your homework before signing up for a two-year contract.